Aliases for CHD5 Gene

 This gene encodes a member of the chromodomain helicase DNA-binding protein family.
 Members of this family are characterized by a chromodomain, a helicase ATP-binding domain and an additional functional domain.
 This gene encodes a neuron-specific protein that may function in chromatin remodeling and gene transcription.
 This gene is a potential tumor suppressor gene that may play a role in the development of neuroblastoma. [provided by RefSeq, Feb 2012]

 GeneCards Summary for CHD5 Gene

 CHD5 (Chromodomain Helicase DNA Binding Protein 5) is a Protein Coding gene.
-Diseases associated with CHD5 include neuroblastoma.
-GO annotations related to this gene include ATP-dependent helicase activity.
-An important paralog of this gene is CHD1.
+Diseases associated with CHD5 include Neuroblastoma.
+Among its related pathways are Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and hydrolase activity, acting on acid anhydrides, in phosphorus-containing anhydrides.
+An important paralog of this gene is CHD3.

 UniProtKB/Swiss-Prot for CHD5 Gene